Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Introduction

-In the work at hand, we follow up on \citep{kuhlmann2022comparison} by greatly extending the scope of the considered measures and the depth of the experimental evaluation.
-For that, we revisit the proposed SAT-based and ASP-based approaches for the contension inconsistency measure and we present SAT-based approaches for the forgetting-based inconsistency measure and the hitting set inconsistency measure, as well as revised versions of the corresponding ASP-based approaches introduced in \citep{kuhlmann2021algorithms}.
-Moreover, we propose both a SAT-based and an ASP-based approach for each of three different variations of the distance-based inconsistency measure \citep{grant2017}, which are likewise on the first level of the polynomial hierarchy.
-Namely, we consider the \textit{max-distance} inconsistency measure, the \textit{sum-distance} inconsistency measure, and the \textit{hit-distance} inconsistency measure.
-Their formal definitions follow, along with those of the other measures, in Section \ref{sec:inc-measurement}.
 Hence, we examine a total of six different inconsistency measures in this work (the contension, the forgetting-based, the hitting set, the max-distance, the sum-distance, and the hit-distance inconsistency measure), and present one SAT-based and one ASP-based approach for each of them.
 With regard to each measure, we compare the SAT and the ASP approach to each other, as well as to a naive baseline method in an experimental evaluation.
 More precisely, we conduct our experiments on a total of five different data sets.
-Whilst two of them were used in the literature before \citep{kuhlmann2021algorithms,kuhlmann2022comparison}, the three other data sets are newly introduced and made publicly available.
+Whilst two of them were used in the literature before \cite{kuhlmann2021algorithms,kuhlmann2022comparison}, the three other data sets are newly introduced and made publicly available.
 Further, we investigate the runtime composition of the SAT-based and the ASP-based approaches in more detail.
 In addition to the runtimes, we also record the actual inconsistency values resulting from the different inconsistency measures on the various data sets.
 Based on that, we conduct an experiment in which we compare different search strategies wrt.\ the SAT-based methods.
 Overall, the results of our experimental analysis confirm that both the SAT-based and the ASP-based approaches perform superior to the baseline algorithms.
 Nevertheless, the results also show that the ASP-based approaches altogether outperform the SAT-based ones.
-This reflects the finding from \citep{kuhlmann2022comparison} that the ASP method for the contension inconsistency measure performs stronger than the corresponding SAT method, and extends this result to the other five measures at hand.